 Field Observation Process

-Field Observation and Teaching Practicum consists of observing class activities within an assigned classroom location (student does not teach nor is left alone with the students) for 15 hours per registered class (EDF2005 & EDF2085) requiring observation; 30 hours of practicum observation is required for EPI0950.
+Field Observation and Teaching Practicum consists of observing class activities within an assigned classroom location (student does not teach nor is left alone with the students) for 15 hours per registered class (EDF2005 & EDF2085) requiring field observation; a minimum of sixty (60) hours of Practicum is required for EPI0950.

 The process for the student observer is as follows: